sarat9/awesome-ai-saas/README.md

 - [Dall-E](https://openai.com/dall-e/): An AI program that creates images from textual descriptions.
 - [GitHub Copilot](https://copilot.github.com/): An AI-powered code completion tool that helps developers write better code.
 - [FutureTools](https://www.futuretools.io/): A collection of AI-powered tools for developers, including code generation, image recognition, and more.

+## Git
+- [Gitfluence](https://www.gitfluence.com/) - Find the Git Command You Need Now!

+## E-Commerce
+- [Sizzlepop](https://sizzlepop.ai/) - Generate Images With a Prompt

+## Conversation
+- [Conversai](https://conversai.co/) - AI chat assistant that helps you respond to anything with just one click across any social media platform.

+## Excel and Sheets
+- [Sheetplus.ai](https://sheetplus.ai/) - Write Google Sheets & Excel formulas 10x faster with AI

+## Analysts Data Analysis
+- [akkio](https://www.akkio.com/) - Predictive AI for Analysts.
+Give your operations a competitive edge with rapid insights and effortless forecasts.
+No coding required.

 ##
 ##